George Rose (photographer): National Football League

 Beginning in 1983, Rose spent 15 years as a photographer for the National Football League, covering regular season, playoff and Super Bowl games.
 Virtually every weekend was spent shooting at least one Sunday NFL game and, on many occasions, Monday Night Football.
 Special emphasis was on photographing the Joe Montana and Steve Young eras at the San Francisco 49ers, as well as the Oakland and Los Angeles versions of the Raiders.
 Rose was member of the elite official NFL Super Bowl photo team, providing game coverage for 13 of his 15 years.

 Freelance work

-His freelance photography from 1985-1991 was featured in Rolling Stone, Time, Life, Newsweek, Sports Illustrated, USA Today and the Los Angeles Times.
+His freelance photography from 1985 to 1991 was featured in Rolling Stone, Time, Life, Newsweek, Sports Illustrated, USA Today and the Los Angeles Times.
 Rose is a recipient of a World Press Award for his aerial photograph of the 1987 Whittier Narrows earthquake.

 Rose's career included other interests as well.
 From 1983 to 1985, he co-owned and published the Mendocino Grapevine, a general interest weekly newspaper in Mendocino County, California.